alsalafiyyah/alsalafiyyah.github.io/_posts/sects/2020-08-2-the-magi-qadariyyah.md

 locale: en
 lang: en
 note: false
-excerpt: "The Magi of the Muslim Ummah are Al-Qadariyyah who denied Predestination and went astray in this regard, saying that matters are not known to Allah before their occurrence."
+summary: "The Magi of the Muslim Ummah are Al-Qadariyyah who denied Predestination and went astray in this regard, saying that matters are not known to Allah before their occurrence."
 muftis:
   shaykh:
     - name: Shaykh Abdul-Aziz Ibn Baz